univention/ucs-school/kelvin-api/readme.rst

         -d "password=univention" \
         https://m66.uni.dtr/ucsschool/kelvin/token

-Only members of the group ``kelvin-users`` are allowed to access the HTTP-API.
+Only members of the group ``ucsschool-kelvin-rest-api-admins`` are allowed to access the HTTP-API.

 The user ``Administrator`` is automatically added to this group for testing purposes.
 In production the regular admin user accounts should be used.